 - Discipline should be immediate, short, and swift.
 Delayed consequences, such as detention, don’t work for those with difficulty anticipating future outcomes.
 Consequences must be instantaneous: If he pushes another child on the playground, recess is suspended for 10 minutes.

 - Provide positive feedback too.
-Be sure to also offer immediate, positive feedback and attention when ADHD kids behave well.
+Be sure to also offer immediate, positive feedback and attention when kids with ADD behave well.
 Catch them doing something good.
 Specifically state what they are doing well, such as waiting their turn.

 Impulse Control Solutions at Home

 Children with ADHD have difficulty telling right and wrong, so parents must be specific, stating clear, consistent expectations and consequences.
 Telling your child to “be good” is too vague.
 Instead, be explicit: “When we go into the store, do not touch, just look with your eyes.”
 “At the playground, wait in line for the slide, and don’t push.”
 Other strategies to try: